 He adds a new fact to the B-24 bomb attack of the Moji Maru while en route to Burma: Tharp was wounded in the scalp by a fragment and continued to suffer after effects for the rest of his life.
 Apparently, Tharp was held back at Moulmein for a short time before moving on to the TBR due to that wound.
 Rogers and Tharp were separated for a while as the POWs moved about at different camps in Burma.
 When they reunited in MAR 43, Rogers was shocked at his status.
 A few weeks later, as the group moved yet again, Tharp was placed on an ox cart, too weak to walk.
 The deeper they moved into the Burmese Highlands the worse the food situation became and their health across the board deteriorated even further.

 Rogers fails to describe Tharp’s health in the latter days of the war and into the liberation phase.
-By his own accounts, Tharp was quite active and diligent in rounding up his charges from the many places that had been dispersed to from the Tamakam Camp.
+By his own accounts, Tharp was quite active and diligent in rounding up his charges from the many places they had been dispersed to after the Tamarkam Camp.
 His diary entries from that period show him to be clear headed and concerned about the health and safety of his men.
 One can only assume that the worst of his health issues had improved if not actually resolved.

 [Rogers who was 12 yrs younger than Tharp lived until 1984]